hedmo/hedmos-overlay/README.md

 emaint sync -a               # all auto-sync repositories
 ```

-To sync automatically with your usual portage sync, ensure auto-sync is enabled for this repository.
+To sync automatically with your usual portage sync, ensure auto-sync is enabled for
-Auto-sync defaults to true, if in doubt, check `man portage`.
+this repository.Auto-sync defaults to true, if in doubt, check `man portage`.

 After the repository is synced, unmask/mask as appropriate.